jthack/hydeout/_posts/2022-09-13-root-cause-decision-making.md

 As a Christian, I think a lot about how to best glorify God with my life.
 So for me, I want the "root motivation" for most of my actions to be "to bring God glory."[^1] I work to provide for my family because I believe God gave me the responsibility to protect and provide for them.
 If I find myself randomly scrolling social media, that's likely not serving God in any capacity.
 However, producing quality content that I post on twitter is both meaningful work, and it allows me to grow my audience where I can be a light to the world.

-Furthermore, it's both humbling and encouraging to remember that I am working for the Lord in whatever I do[^1].
-I believe the Christian life is one of sacrifice [^2].
-Doing chores around the house is serving my family.
-Tipping well is living generously[^3].
-Even small things like parking slightly further away, so coworkers can have a better parking spot, can be a way to serve people around you.
+Furthermore, it's both humbling and encouraging to remember that I am working for the Lord in whatever I do.[^1] I believe the Christian life is one of sacrifice.[^2] Doing chores around the house is serving my family.
+Tipping well is living generously.[^3] Even small things like parking slightly further away, so coworkers can have a better parking spot, can be a way to serve people around you.
 I also take care of my body.
 I believe that our bodies are a temple.

 So yeah, even in the realm of faith, thinking about the root motivation can be a powerful framing and focusing technique.
 It can help reframe day-to-day tasks into being more meaningful.
 And it can help one focus on doing things that are more important.